barchart/marketdata-api-js/docs/content/product_overview.md

 **This SDK enables your JavaScript applications to consume real-time market data**, as follows:

-* A **WebSocket connection** is established between your application and Barchart's quote servers.
+* A **WebSocket** connection is established between your application and Barchart's quote servers, then
-  * Your application sends subscription requests for individual symbols.
+* Your application sends subscription requests for individual symbol(s), then
-  * Your application receives a stream of market data for subscribed symbols.
+* Your application receives a stream of market data for subscribed symbol(s).

 ## Market Data Catalog